Vittorio Cuniberti: Dreadnoughts

 The political atmosphere in Britain at the time was explosive.
 For the first time since Trafalgar, there was a serious challenge to the Royal Navy.
-A short distance across the North Sea, the German Navy was building a powerful fleet, behind which lay the overwhelming power of the German Army.
-In comparison, Britain's sea shield was manned by the outnumbered British Army.
+A short distance across the North Sea, the German Navy was rapidly building a powerful, modern fleet, behind which lay the overwhelming power of the German Army.
+In comparison, behind Britain's sea shield was a greatly outnumbered British Army.

-The challenge to was serious.
-Admiral Sir John Fisher, Royal Navy, followed Cuniberti's theories which resulted in the revolutionary HMS Dreadnought.
+Admiral Sir John Fisher, Royal Navy, ordered an all-big-gun ship with a speed of 21 knots, resulting in the revolutionary HMS Dreadnought.
 The ship was completed in a year and day and was launched in 1906.
-Dreadnoughts speed was ensured by using the revolutionary Parsons' turbines.
+Dreadnoughts speed was ensured by using the revolutionary Parsons' turbine engines.

 Immediately this ship defined the era.
 It rendered all previous battleships obsolete, because ship to ship Dreadnought would sink them.
 Thereafter all battleships following its design would be referred to, generically, as "dreadnoughts".